Khiamniungan people: History

 A 1981 India Post stamp of the Khiamniungan Naga.

 During the British Raj, the Khiamniungans were referred to as "Kalyo Kenyu" or "Kalyo Kengyu", particularly in the works of anthropologists such as Christoph von Fürer-Haimendorf.
-Unlike several other Naga tribes, the advent of Christianity had little impact on the Khiamniungan for a long time, due to their remote location.
-The first Khiamniungan to convert to Christianity was Khaming, in 1947.
+Unlike several other Naga tribes, the advent of Christianity had little impact on the Khiamniungan for a long time due to their remote location.
+The first Khiamniungan to convert to Christianity was Khaming in 1947.
 Thereafter, a number of Khiamniungans converted to Christianity.
-After the coming of the new education system, social system, modernization and Christianity, there have been drastic changes in their social life.
+Following the introduction of the new education system, social system, modernization, and Christianity, there have been drastic changes in their social life.

 Society

 The traditional Khiamniungan village had eight important people: